ssrinivasa0520/ssrinivasa0520/README.md

 # Hi there 👋, I'm Shreyas Srinivasa!

-I'm a passionate and results-driven IT professional with over 12 years of academic and industry experience.
+I'm a passionate and results-driven IT professional with many years of academic and industry experience.
 Graduated with a Bachelor's degree in Computer Science and Mathematics from the University of Alabama at Birmingham.

 ## 🔭 What I'm Currently Working On